Thousands upon thousands of teachers will have experienced at least one shocking training day – if not more!

-2. Introductions, housekeeping and fire-alarm drills: Necessary, but not essential, and by far the second worst part of any training event.
-Such information should be kept well away from internal events.
-Experienced staff will have sat through every type of Inset day possible and will be equipped with enough bread and butter information to relay onto others.
+Starting off with housekeeping signals that the rest of the day will be a useless time-filler.
+Necessary, but not essential and by far the second worst part of any training event.
+If the training is so important (and you have spent a large sum of money of an external speaker), why waste time with dull information.
+Such data should be kept well away from internal events.
+Experienced staff will have sat through every type of day possible and will be equipped with enough bread and butter information to relay to others.

 Possible solution: Save housekeeping information for printed agendas and display screens as colleagues arrive to take their seats.

 3. Do not keep people behind after finishing

 I believe every agenda can be succinct and brief.
 Without question, there will be occasions when discussions and information require more thought and, once in a blue-moon, staff will want to discuss key items after the allocated time.
 There will always be times when last-minute announcements are needed or the odd member of staff will raise a hand to ask a question.
 Put simply, finishing before (and as close to) the allotted time will ensure staff leave content.

 Possible solution: For all those awkward questions asked as staff are about to break for coffee, I would wholeheartedly advise speakers to respond to the individual, rather than the whole audience, by asking that member of staff to speak with you during the break.